FlorinCP/cycle-map-challenge/docs/THINKING_PROCESS.md

 ## Main View Features

-The main view component can be found in [`./components/networks/list/networks-list-view.tsx`](../components/networks/list/networks-list-view.tsx)

 Besides completing the required points, for optimizing loading times on navigation to detail view:

 - I've added a **prefetch on hover** over the DetailButton
-- I think I could have gone an extra step to see if I can prefetch the map tiles, but I'm afraid that for the moment at least I don't have that much experience to make it work and I would not be able to properly explain it
+- I think I could have gone an extra step to see if I can prefetch the map tiles.
+However, I'm afraid that for the moment at least I don't have that much experience to make it work and I would not be able to properly explain it
+- I've tried to add prefetch on hover over the map Markers, but that would make to many requests, at lest in the current set-up

 I also added a **PWA functionality** to generate service workers that should handle some level of caching.
 This is not necessarily since I could add some workers by myself but I wanted to show that I know that PWA exists.